This comment has been rolling around in my brain since the moment I read it:

 I’m not sure I would.

 I work hard to make this a positive space, filled with support and inspiring messages.
 But I am still fluent in the language of self-deprecation, and comfortable with the rituals of body image commiseration.
 I can chat with a total stranger in a department store about frustratingly unflattering trends, or styles that work better on other body types.
 I feel endless sympathy when I hear women express frustration with their bodies, and boundless compassion for women who struggle to accept themselves.
-You can BET that I’ll be the first one to cheer when I hear a woman expressing pride over a hard-won battle with weight, or recovery from an eating disorder, or some other intentional shift in self-perception.
+You can BET that I’ll be the first one to cheer when I hear a woman expressing pride over a hard-won battle with weight-related anxiety, or recovery from an eating disorder, or some other intentional shift in self-perception.
 And although a proclamation of body-love with no mention of overcoming body-obstacles might not prompt the spiteful response that my commenter described above … it would certainly stir up a little jealousy, and maybe some mistrust, too.

 Admitting that to myself was difficult.